 Blonde Specialists & prices.

-30 minute Consultation: $25 applied to your first color visit
+30 minute Consultation: $25 ( may be applied to first color visit)